 Ashanti emerged as the dominant power in 1670.
-It conquered the left, right and central tribes declaring monopoly on the routes to the coasts.
-Kumasi, the capital, became the practical urban centre with services and facilities like those of Europe those days.
+It conquered the left, right and central tribes declaring a monopoly on the routes to the coasts.
+Kumasi, the capital, became the practical urban center with services and facilities like those of Europe those days.

 The people have an orthodox way of shaking hands; they hold their left hand out while shaking hands.
-According to this orthodox trend, left hand is meant to hold shields and the right hand for sword and spear.
+According to this orthodox trend, the left hand is meant to hold shields and the right hand for sword and spear.
 So to show trust in someone, the left hand is freed by keeping the shield aside.
 They still follow the same trend to shake hands.

 Ashanti people have a strong belief that their soul is their father’s spirit and the blood and the flesh comes from mother.
 And therefore they are said to be closer to their maternal side.
-Ashanti’s live in a joint family where the head of the family is the eldest brother, elected by elders in the family.
+The Ashantis live in a joint family where the head of the family is the eldest brother, elected by elders in the family.
 He is then followed and obeyed by everyone and becomes the head of the family or the house head.
 The family lives in huts surrounded by the courtyard fence.

 Culture and Religion

 The Ashanti religion is the combination of spiritual and supernatural beliefs.
-They believe that plants, trees and animals have souls.
-They also believe in forest monsters, witches and fairies.
+They believe that plants, trees, and animals have souls.
+They also believe in forest monsters, witches, and fairies.
 They practice a variety of religious beliefs depending on ancestors, abosom or higher gods, and ‘Nyame’, the foremost being of Ashanti.

 The golden stool is like a divine to the Ashanti.
 Even today the Ashanti tribe still lives in the tradition of the Golden Stool.
 They protect the Golden Stool very carefully.
 Since its arrival, it has never touched the ground and no one has ever sat on it.
 It is kept in a very tight security as it has always been considered sacred.